appwrite/rfc/019-postgresql-adatpter.md

 ### Project Deliverables

-At the 3 month program the following result shall be delivered:-
+At the end of the 3 month program, following result shall be delivered:-

 - Properly tested and working PostgreSQL Adapter.